 5. Ask Your Students for Feedback

 Scary but necessary: Asking for feedback from your students can change a lot.
 The input can be anonymous.
 Giving the students a chance to speak makes them more involved, which creates a relationship based on trust.

 6. Respond to Your Students Needs

 Treat your students as essential individuals and understand that they have different learning styles, interests, and motivations to learn.
 You can support each student individually by responding to their needs and considering the different types of learning and motivation.
 Acknowledging each student makes them feel respected and motivates them to learn.

 The Danger of the Pressure from Outside

 One of the main reasons why the motivation to learn can decrease is too much pressure from outside.
 The intrinsic motivation soon leaves the student the older the children become—students at a more senior age experience higher pressure to perform.
 The students now rely on extrinsic motivation, which is the motivation from outside.
 Rewards such as good grades and recognition with compliments and cute stamps are moving into focus.
 With the pressure to perform always, many students lose the fun of learning.
-Too much stress can cause frustration and the loss of the motivation to learn.
+Too much stress can cause frustration and the loss of motivation to learn.
 Once the students reach this phase, it is challenging for teachers to motivate them to learn.

 Projects relevant to everyday life, digital media, and more independence are what most students want.
 But, to make learning fun, children, parents, and teachers must work together.
 With more project work, such as learning how to code and learning content relevant to the student’s everyday life, the motivation to learn will increase in the long term.
 A broad mix of media and more independent learning are relevant keywords for the teachers to implement into their lesson plan outline.